ct-bess/Bean-Stalk/README.md

 ## Design

 Bean-Stalk is designed to be agile.
 Commands can be added or even modified on the fly.
 Commands are also created with flexibility in mind; One command can call or change the state of another.

-## Quick Start
+## Build & Run

+1. Create the bot from Discord's developer portal & invite to your server

-1. Install the node.js version Discord.js is dependent on
+2. Install the node.js version Discord.js is dependent on

    You can find out [here](https://www.npmjs.com/package/discord.js).
    Installing node.js should also install `npm`

-2. Clone the repository and download this project's node module dependencies by running `npm i` in the project's directory
+3. Clone the repository and download this project's node module dependencies by running `npm i` in the project's directory

-3. Initialize some of Bean Stalk's private files so he doesn't break on start up (script pending)
+4. Initialize some of Bean Stalk's private files so he doesn't break on start up (all files called `*.template`)

-4. Optional: add Bean's home discord server to `id` in `guild.json`

-5. Add a discord bot token to `auth.json` and protect it with your life

-6. Build the bot with `npm run build` then start him with `npm run start`
+5. Build the bot with `npm run build` then start him with `npm run start`

-7. Finally invite Bean-Stalk to a server
+## Key Features

+- Ever wanted to ping your friend to oblivion?
+Now you can!
+Just execute arbitrary and uncontainerized JavaScript onto the host OS through Bean!

+   `[js for( let i = 0; i < Number.MAX_SAFE_INTEGER; ++i ) console.log('<@!your_friend's_id>')`

+- Want to make voice chat unusable for the entire call?
+Now you can!

+   `[vc echo --user=user_to_echo`

+- Want to play a 6 way game of connect 4?
+No problem!

+   `[c4 new` then have everyone `[c4 join` and start playing!

+- Ever had a great message that just need to be spread?
+Yeet it across servers with:

+   `[yeet --channel=other_server's_channel`

+- Have you ever had a command or a message to send every day at a specific time?
+Create an event!

+   `[event create ...`

+- Want to give your users the ultimate power?
+Let them create their own commands!

+   `[cc new ...`

-## Commands
+## Editing Commands

 Commands are defined in the `src/commands/` directory.
 They are set to a Discord Collection map with the `name` as the key.